foundation/foundation-sites/docs/pages/prototyping.md

 ## Negative Margin

-Negative margins helps you to create complex layouts easily but please note that negative margins are not the answer for every single css so they should be applied with care.
-By default it only supports `10`, `20`, `30`, `40` and `50`.
-You can add more values though, through Sass Variables.
+Negative margins helps you to create complex layouts easily.
+Please note that negative margins are not the answer for every single css so they should be applied with care.

 #### Margin (All Sides)